tymyrddin/purple/source/docs/ai-security/input.md

 of them is.

 The last measure is the one the others lean on.
-Treating an AI-generated summary as one input to a human decision, rather than as the decision itself, keeps a shaped interpretation from acting unchecked, particularly in high-severity cases.
-The [Vulnforge experiment](../crucible/experiments/vulnforge.md) in the crucible pushes the same principle further, letting a model propose where a vulnerability sits but leaving the verdict to a sandbox that runs the code rather than to the model's own confidence.
+Treating an AI-generated summary as one input to a human decision keeps a shaped interpretation from acting unchecked, particularly in high-severity cases.
+The [Vulnforge experiment](../crucible/experiments/vulnforge.md) in the crucible pushes the same principle further, letting a model propose where a vulnerability sits but leaving the verdict to a sandbox that runs the code.

 *Last updated: 3 July 2026*